 Kweku needs badly to cross over into children’s hands to enrich their lives with his masterful storytelling through a fun and educative mobile game, Ananse’s Well Rescue.

-For the uninitiated, depending on which story you have access to, Ananse is a talented West African story teller who’s either a god or a mischievous and cunning fellow with an expansive reservoir of life lessons children especially, can learn from.
+For the uninitiated, depending on which story you have access to, Ananse is a talented West African storyteller who’s either a god or a mischievous and cunning fellow with an expansive reservoir of life lessons children especially, can learn from.

-Helping Kwaku Ananse on this all important mission is Project Ananse, a team from Ghana and the UK excited about connecting the legendary spider god with kids all over the world through culture, responsibility, creativity and arithmetic.
+Helping Kwaku Ananse on this all-important mission is Project Ananse, a team from Ghana and the UK excited about connecting the legendary spider god with kids all over the world through culture, responsibility, creativity and arithmetic.

-Project Ananse needs £5,000 to make this dream a reality; this involves coding, artwork and scoring.
-The team launched a kickstarter campaign to raise the money and features some cool rewards depending on how much you pledge.
+Project Ananse needs £5,000 to make this dream a reality.
+This involves coding, artwork and scoring.
+The team launched a Kickstarter campaign to raise the money and features some cool rewards depending on how much you pledge.

 With just a few more days to go, the campaign needs you now more than ever and as is said in Ananse’s original tongue, ketewa bi ensua (anything, no matter how small, is something).

-By Kadi Yao Tay
+KaDi Yao Tay